tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This design has no impact on application layer protocol negotiation.
 It may affect connection routing, server certificate selection, and client certificate verification.
 Thus, it is compatible with multiple protocols.

-## Misrouting

-Note that the backend server has no way of knowing what the SNI was, but that does not lead to additional privacy exposure because the backend server also only has one identity.
-This does, however, change the situation slightly in that the backend server might previously have checked SNI and now cannot (and an attacker can route a connection with an encrypted SNI to any backend server and the TLS connection will still complete).
-However, the client is still responsible for verifying the server's identity in its certificate.

-[[TODO: Some more analysis needed in this case, as it is a little odd, and probably some precise rules about handling ECH and no SNI uniformly?]]

 ## Padding Policy